Katznicho/uganda-data-lib/README.md

 ## Hire Me

-If you're looking for a developer with expertise in this project, I'm available for hire.
+If you're looking for a developer with expertise , I'm available for hire.
 Feel free to [contact me](mailto:katznicho@gmail.com) for more information.

 Thank you for supporting this project!